ClimateInformatics/SupernoVAE/README.md

 ## Description of the Files

-### Config_Svae.ini
-This file contains the runtime configurations for the SupernoVAE class.
-It can be created using the build function included in the Supernovae_class.py.

 ### Supernovae_class.py
 This file contains the supernovae class.
 It also contains all needed functions to create a configuration file and the needed folder structure as well as the functions to load and store data.